 How to take initiative is a skill that can be learned.
 It's a muscle to be developed.
 Taking initiative is practice for the mind.
+It's the practice of stepping out of the mind.
 There are a number of auxiliary skills - initiative skills if you like - that contribute to taking initiative.
 Intention, visualization and focus are a few good examples.

 Mental initiative begins with being clear on our intentions.
 What do we want to achieve?
-What is the end result we are aiming for?
+What is the end result we're aiming for?
 Stephen Covey, author of the "Seven Habits of Highly Effective People" calls this "beginning with the end in mind."
 In order to begin with the end in mind, our intentions need to be clear.
-Visit the power of intentionfor more.
+The power of intention has more.

-When we visualize our goal as it unfolds and manifests in the mind, the power of the subconscious mind is called upon and mobilized.
+When we visualize our goal unfolding and manifesting in the mind, we call upon and mobilize the creative powers of the subconscious mind.
 By visualizing our goal we make sure that the powers and resources of the subconscious mind are brought on board.

-The last thing we want to happen is to have our intentions set in one direction and our subconscious mind pulling to another.
-This would introduce a lot of resistance, which can readily be eliminated through skilled and consistent visualization.
-Visualizing our goal helps eliminate resistance and clears the path to exercising our initiative to the full.
+The last thing we want is to have our intentions set in one direction and our subconscious mind pulling in another.
+This would introduce resistance, which can readily be eliminated through skilled and consistent visualization.
+Visualizing our goal helps clear the path to exercising initiatives to the full.

-Once our intention is set and we are beginning 'with the end in mind' by visualizing our goal, we need to keep our goal in focus until it is given the time it needs to mature and manifest as a new reality in our lives.
+Once our intention is set and we are beginning 'with the end in mind' by visualizing our goal, we need to keep our goal in focus until it's given the time it needs to mature and manifest as a new reality in our lives.

 Focus is our ability to overcome distractions and to persevere with determination until our intended goals are achieved.
 How to take initiative is often about our ability to block out the voices around us that would dissuade us from our intended course of action.